Wall Street Journal: Birthday letter to Epstein bore Trump’s signature, drawing of naked woman

 “I never wrote a picture in my life.
 I don’t draw pictures of women,” he said, according to the Journal.
 “It’s not my language.
 It’s not my words.”

+Far-right activist Laura Loomer, who’s called for the administration to appoint a special counsel to look into the handling of the Epstein files, called the letter “totally fake.”
+She wrote on X: “Everyone who actually KNOWS President Trump knows he doesn’t type letters.
+He writes notes in big black Sharpie.”

+Another influential MAGA voice, Charlie Kirk, posted on X, “This is not how Trump talks at all.
+I don’t believe it.”
+His post referred to the type-written note in the letter that envisions a conversation between Trump and Epstein about there being “more to life than having everything.”

 Epstein, a financier who socialized with a range of politicians and other powerful figures, was charged in 2019 with sex trafficking minors in Florida and New York.
-He was later found dead in his jail cell.
+He was later found dead in his jail cell while awaiting trial.
 Medical examiners ruled the death a suicide, but the circumstances have since spawned an array of conspiracy theories.

 In a memo last week, the Justice Department said Epstein did indeed die by suicide and that there was no Epstein “client list” and announced it wouldn’t release any more documents related to the case, infuriating an influential contingent of Trump supporters who believed the administration would make all of the Epstein files public.